-Following the war, this military complex evolved into three separate installations- Sandia Base, built on the remnants of Oxnard Field just east of the airport, Manzano Base in the Manzanita foothills southeast of Sandia, and Kirtland Air Force Base.
-While Sandia and Manzano were responsible for work on the development of atomic weapons and atomic research, Kirtland served as the airfield component of the complex.
+Following the war, this military complex evolved into three separate installations- Sandia Base, Manzano Base in the Manzanita foothills southeast of Sandia, and Kirtland While Sandia and Manzano were responsible for research and Air Force Base. development of atomic weapons and nuclear technologies, Kirtland served as the airfield component of the complex.
 The base hosted wings devoted to special weapons testing and delivery, chemical/biological weapons testing, and air defense functions that ranged from fighter-interceptors to bombers and weather planes.
-The establishment of the Partial Nuclear Test Ban Treaty in 1962 reduced the need for nuclear test functions.
-Many of the units at Kirtland assigned to these related missions were inactivated shortly thereafter, but institutions like the Air Force Weapons Laboratory continued to play an important role in the development of new technologies such as lasers and nuclear delivery systems on a variety of aircraft.
-In July 1971, Kirtland, Sandia, and Manzano bases merged into one installation known as Kirtland AFB, and in 1976 the Special Weapons Center transferred its responsibilities as Kirtland's "landlord" to the 4900th Air Base Wing before the center was disestablished.
-The base then came under the control of the 1606th Air Base Wing in July 1977.
+The establishment of the Partial Nuclear Test Ban Treaty in 1962 reduced the need for US nuclear test functions.
+Many of the units at Kirtland assigned to these related missions were inactivated shortly thereafter, but institutions like the Air Force Weapons Laboratory continued to play an important role in the development of innovations such as lasers and nuclear delivery systems on a variety of aircraft.
+In July 1971, Kirtland, Sandia, and Manzano bases merged into one installation called Kirtland AFB, and in 1976 the Special Weapons Center transferred its responsibilities as Kirtland's "landlord" to the 4900th Air Base Wing before the center was disestablished.
+The 377th Air Base Wing has served as the installation host organization since 1 January 1993.

-Drawing upon the experience of combat search and rescue operations in Southeast Asia, Military Airlift Command activated the 1550th Aircrew Training and Test Wing (1550 ATTW) at Hill AFB, Utah, on 1 April 1971 to serve as a test center and school house for rescue aircrews and technology.
+Drawing upon the experience of combat search and rescue operations in Southeast Asia, Military Airlift Command activated the 1550th Aircrew Training and Test Wing (1550 ATTW) at Hill AFB, Utah, on 1 April 1971 to serve as a test center and school house for rescue aircrews and technology for the Air Rescue and Recovery Service.
 The mission transferred to Kirtland AFB on 20 February 1976, and the 1550 ATTW continued mission qualification training for helicopter and fixed-wing aircrews, as well as pararescue training's technical school.
 The Air Force redesignated the unit as the 1550th Combat Crew Training Wing (1550 CCTW) on 15 May 1984, and again on 1 October 1991 as the 542d Crew Training Wing (542 CTW).
 The 542 CTW inactivated in turn on 1 April 1994, becoming the 58th Special Operations Wing.

 An MH-53J Pave Low III performs a hoist maneuver, 1998.
 Kirtland aircrews performed operational testing on the first Pave Low III prototype, as well as the aircraft's first search and rescue missions in 1980.
 The aircraft were permanently assigned to Kirtland AFB from 1988-2007.

-CMSgt Duane Hackney, Air Force Cross recipient and most decorated enlisted troop in Air Force history, received retraining as a staff sergeant in the Pararescue School following his re-enlistment in 1977.
+CMSgt Duane Hackney, Air Force Cross recipient and most decorated enlisted troop in Air Force history, trained in the Pararescue School at Kirtland AFB following his reenlistment in the service in 1977.

-In addition to its flying training mission, the 58 SOW played a vital role in assisting search and rescue missions throughout the American southwest.
+In addition to its training mission, the 58 SOW played a vital role in assisting search and rescue operations throughout the American southwest.
 While training mission-ready aircrews continues to be the primary goal of the 58 SOW at Kirtland AFB, aircrew members are called upon occasionally to support rescue operations in cooperation with civilian authorities.
 Between 1976 to the present, aircrews from Kirtland AFB were credited with saving over 240 lives and launching over 300 sorties in support of these missions.
-The 58 SOW and its mission predecessors also continued to administer pararescue training, up until the school's reassignment as a detachment to the 37th Training Wing's 342d Training Squadron in April 1996.
+The 58 SOW and its mission predecessors administered pararescue training through April 1996, after which the school became re-assigned as a detachment to the 37th Training Wing's 342d Training Squadron.
 Air Force Cross awardees Chief Master Sergeant Duane Hackney and Master Sergeant Timothy Wilkinson were among the graduates of the Pararescue School during this period.
 Following the school's reassignment to the 37 TRW, the 58 SOW continued to support its mountain training curriculum at Kirtland AFB.